-This past September, while many of us were busy brushing summer sand off our feet and getting ourselves or our kids settled into the new school year, California was passing a piece of legislation that will have an incredible impact on our mental health system in the coming years.
+California passed a piece of legislation in 2020 that went into effect and will have an incredible impact on our mental health system in the coming years.
 California Senate Bill 803, known as the Peer Support Specialist Certification Program Act, recognizes the value of peer specialists within California’s mental health system by legitimizing peer workers as a medical-billable service.

 Below, we will go into the details of the bill and discuss what it means for the mental health system in California.

 SB 803, introduced in January 2020 by state Sen. Jim Beall and signed into law by Gov. Gavin Newsom on Sept.
 25, expands California’s behavioral health workforce by allowing for certification of peer support specialists.
 The bill clearly states the value of peer workers in every aspect of the mental health system and acknowledges that prior to this bill, no statewide scope of practice for implementing a peer workforce existed.
 This bill allows California to join 48 other states in implementing standardized curricula and certification protocols for peer support services.

 The bill states that the following will be completed by July 2022:

 - Establish statewide requirements for developing peer specialist certification programs.

 - Define the qualifications and standards for peer support specialists.

 - Determine curriculum and core competencies required for a peer support specialist certification, including continuing education requirements and recertification requirements, and determine a process for complaints and corrective action.

 - Establish a code of ethics.

 - Seek any federal approvals deemed necessary for implementation.